florinePrat/florinePrat/README.md

 ## Hi, I'm Florine 👋

-### I'm a french entrepreneur and also IT & Managment engineering student at [Polytech][polyurl]!
+### I'm a french entrepreneur and also Technical Product Owner at [Yooz][polyurl]!

-- 🔭 I’m currently working on my side project [Semantik seo][semantik]
+- 🔭 I’m currently working on my side project [Escape4home][semantik]
-- 👯 I’m looking to collaborate on this projet.
-I need a CTO 🧑‍💻
+- 👯 I’m looking to collaborate on this projet. 🧑‍💻
 - 📫 How to reach me: florineptlg64@gmail.com 📧
 - 😸 Find me on: [LinkedIn][linkedinurl]